Back to previous page

 Please note

-• Please take care in the tunnel as the ground is rocky, uneven and slippery.
+• Please take care in the tunnel as it’s completely dark and the ground can be slippery.

 • Try to keep noise to a minimum as glow worms are sensitive to sound.